akhil484/rating-system/README.md

 # Review a Product
-A real-time product review app where ratings update instantly across all open tabs, built using FastAPI, React, WebSocket,s and PostgreSQL
+A real-time product review app where ratings update instantly across all open tabs, built using FastAPI, React, WebSockets, and PostgreSQL

 ## Features